MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Gas

-As with other blockchains, [gas](https://www.investopedia.com/terms/g/gas-ethereum.asp) refers to the currency for the cost of conducting a transaction.
+As with other blockchains, [gas](https://www.investopedia.com/terms/g/gas-ethereum.asp) refers to the cost of a transaction but not the currency.
+Transaction fees are calculated as gas * gas_price.
 In Sui, the currency is eponymous: SUI

 ### Genesis